mitra42/parallel-streams/README.md

 parallel-streams, as currently implemented, does NOT preserve the order in the streams.

-This is intentional as the use case is to perform a bunch of tasks that will typically have an asynchronous component, For example it is used in (dweb-mirror)[https://github.com/internetarchive/dweb-mirror] to crawl an Internet Archive collection, retrieve, process, and cache files based on various rules.
+This is intentional as the use case is to perform a bunch of tasks that will typically have an asynchronous component, For example it was used to crawl a resource - filter some contents, then retrieve the selected contents to a cache directory.

 If the function (parallel) is synchronous, then that particular step in the chain should not re-order things, but (currently) that is not guarranteed.